AlexandreRouma/SDRPlusPlus/readme.md

 If you choose to run SDR++ for development, you do not need this step.
 First, copy over the exe and DLLs from `build/Release/` to `root_dev`.

 Next you need to copy over all the modules that were compiled.
-To do so, copy the DLL file of the module (located in its build folder given below) to the `root_dev/modules` directory and other DLLs (that do not have the exact name of the modue) to the `root_dev` directory.
+To do so, copy the DLL file of the module (located in its build folder given below) to the `root_dev/modules` directory and other DLLs (that do not have the exact name of the module) to the `root_dev` directory.

 The modules built will be some of the following (Repeat the instructions above for all you wish to use):